 FAQ

 Beef mushroom stir-fry can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat until hot.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 More Like This